 Comma Delimited Format Bathymetry File

-Since Version 3.7, the model user can input the bathymetry as a comma delimited file (csv format).
+As of Version 3.7, the model user can input the bathymetry as a comma-delimited file (csv format).
 This allows the user to assemble the file in a spreadsheet, such as Excel.
 The new bathymetry format is shown below in Figure 32 using an Excel spreadsheet.
-For this new format to be used in the model, the model user has to insert the ‘$’ character as the first character of the first line.
+For this new format to be used in the model, the model user must insert the ‘$’ character as the first character of the first line.

-1st line: Include the ‘$’ character as the first character in line 1, the rest of this line is ignored and can be used for comments
+1st line: Include the ‘$’ character as the first character in line 1.
+The rest of this line is ignored and can be used for comments